enklu/enklu.github.io/docs/API/Messages.md

 ```

-**Make sure that you unsubscribe to messages or you could trigger a memory leak!**
+> ⚠️ **Warning**: Make sure that you unsubscribe to messages or you could trigger a memory leak!

-Example of subscribing and unsubscribing
+Example of subscribing and unsubscribing:

 ```javascript
 const TRIGGER_MSG = "{[Trigger Message:string]}";